 Global Head of Neurology Development, Sanofi

-In the phase 2 study, participants with CIDP were divided into three cohorts: participants living with CIDP with residual disability (SOC-treated), participants living with CIDP who experienced an inadequate response or failure to respond to at least one line of treatment (SOC-refractory) and participants who had never received a SOC treatment (SOC-naïve).
-Participants were initially treated with riliprubart for 24 weeks (part A), followed by an optional treatment extension for an additional year of follow-up (part B).
+In the phase 2 study, participants with CIDP were divided into three cohorts: participants living with CIDP receiving and dependent on the current SoC treatment (SOC-treated), participants living with CIDP who experienced an inadequate response or failure to respond to at least one line of treatment (SOC-refractory) and participants who had not received a SOC treatment in the previous 6 months (SOC-naïve).
+Participants were initially treated with riliprubart for 24 weeks (part A), followed by an optional treatment extension for an additional year of treatment (part B).

 Results from part A and B showed:

 • For SOC-treated participants, 87% (42/48) improved or remained stable after switching from their previous SOC treatment to riliprubart after 24 weeks, including 52% (25/48) who experienced improvement above and beyond their previous therapy.
-72% (29/40) sustained their response after an additional year of riliprubart treatment.
+At least 72% (29/40) remained relapse-free after approximately one year of riliprubart treatment.

-• For SOC-refractory participants, 89% (16/18) improved or remained stable with riliprubart after 24 weeks, with 50% (9/18) of this challenging cohort showing improvement.
-89% (8/9) sustained their response after an additional year of riliprubart treatment.
+• For SOC-refractory participants, 89% (16/18) improved or remained stable with riliprubart after 24 weeks, with 50% (9/18) showing improvement.
+89% (8/9) sustained their response after approximately one year of riliprubart treatment.

-• For SOC-naïve participants, 92% (11/12) improved or remained stable with riliprubart after 24 weeks, and 71% (5/7) sustained their response after an additional year of riliprubart treatment.
+• For SOC-naïve participants, 92% (11/12) improved or remained stable with riliprubart after 24 weeks, and at least 71% (5/7) sustained their response after approximately one year of riliprubart treatment.

-• Riliprubart improved participant-reported fatigue and quality-of-life outcomes across all cohorts throughout the initial 24 weeks and an additional year of treatment.
-The outcomes included reductions in the RASCH-built Fatigue Severity Scale and improvements in the EuroQoL Visual Analogue Scale, a health-related quality of life assessment.
+• Riliprubart improved participant-reported fatigue and quality-of-life outcomes across all cohorts up to 48 weeks of treatment.
+The outcomes included reductions in the Rasch-built Fatigue Severity Scale and improvements in the EuroQoL Visual Analogue Scale, a health-related quality of life assessment.

-• Riliprubart also reduced neurofilament light chain (NfL) levels across all three cohorts throughout the initial 24 weeks and additional year of treatment, indicating that riliprubart may reduce disease activity and the underlying damage to nerve cells.
+• Riliprubart also reduced neurofilament light chain (NfL) levels by 35% across all three cohorts up to 48 weeks of treatment, indicating that riliprubart may reduce disease activity and the underlying nerve damage.

 Riliprubart had a manageable safety profile throughout the study.
 Treatment-emergent adverse events (TEAEs) occurred in 64.6% (31/48) and 88.9% (16/18) of SOC-treated and SOC-refractory participants, respectively.
 Two deaths were reported in participants with significant medical comorbidities aside from CIDP.
 The most common adverse events across all cohorts (≥12%) were headache, nasopharyngitis, and COVID-19.

-Sanofi has initiated two global phase 3 studies evaluating the safety and efficacy of riliprubart in adults with CIDP who have failed or had an inadequate response to a SOC treatment (MOBILIZE, NCT06290128) and in adults with CIDP receiving maintenance treatment with intravenous immunoglobulin (VITALIZE, NCT06290141).
+Sanofi has initiated two global phase 3 studies evaluating the safety and efficacy of riliprubart in adults with CIDP who experienced failure or had an inadequate response to a SOC treatment (MOBILIZE, NCT06290128) and in adults with CIDP receiving maintenance treatment with intravenous immunoglobulin (VITALIZE, NCT06290141).

 CIDP is a rare neurological condition that causes progressive weakness and sensory impairment in the arms and legs.
 CIDP occurs when the body’s immune system attacks the myelin sheaths around nerve cells in the peripheral nervous system.
 Timely diagnosis and treatment of CIDP is important because it allows for appropriate treatment, which is essential to preventing long-term disability.
 However, despite available therapies, many individuals are left with residual symptoms, including weakness, numbness, and fatigue that can lead to long-term morbidity and diminished quality-of-life.
 Approximately 30% of people with CIDP do not respond to standard therapies.
 In people with CIDP who do respond, about 70% of the response is considered incomplete.
 Less than one-third of participants with CIDP remain in remission without continued therapy.